A Little More About Me…

 I love creating a film that shows off not only how awesome and incredibly wonderful your wedding was but also how much fun you guys have together.

 Romance can be fun, right?

-He had preconceptions that wedding videos were all about soft focus and cheesy fades with huge cameras dominating the day.
+He had preconceptions that wedding videos were all about soft focus and cheesy fades.

 Fast-forward to a few months after the wedding when I showed him our finished wedding highlights film (that I’d edited myself) and it turns out he actually loves wedding videos, well, at least my wedding videos!

 He is now adamant that it is better than our wedding photos and it’s something I hear A LOT from my couples now too.

 Have a peek at our wedding highlights film here.
 We celebrated our big day at the Hillbark Hotel in the Wirral.
 It’s crazy how much my style, both personally and as a filmmaker, as changed since then!

 Our Very Own Hillbark Hotel Wedding Video

 Lee liked our final wedding DVD so much that for our first Christmas together as a married couple he bought me a web address named after the song we shared our first dance to…Love Gets Sweeter.

 All to inspire me to start up as my own business, making wedding videos for other couples who want to relive the fun from their wedding day.
 That was back in 2009!!